bigcommerce/dev-docs/docs/api-docs/analytics/bodl-overview.md

 ```

 ### Subscribe to newsletter
-A snippet that tracks anytime the user successfully subscribes to a newsletter.
+The following snippet executes when a shopper successfully subscribes to a newsletter.
+It initiates capture of any data the sample analytics provider collects about newsletter subscription.

 ```handlebars title="Sample Script Code Start: Subscribe to Newsletter" lineNumbers
 <script>